Your rights and choices

 - The right to data portability – this means you have the right to request an organisation provide your data in a machine-readable format, e.g. a .csv file and transfer it to another organisation

-- The right to object – this means you can object to the processing and the controller has to stop unless can prove a legitimate lawful purpose for the processing.
+- The right to object – this means you can object to the processing and the controller has to stop unless it can prove a legitimate lawful purpose for the processing.
 The right to object is absolute in relation to marketing.

 - Automated individual decision-making, including profiling – the Church does not process data in this way.

-You can exercise any of your rights with the Church of Scotland either verbally or in writing to email@example.com.
+It's important to note that not all rights are absolute and it depends on the lawful basis for processing as to what rights apply.
+This will be detailed in the relevant privacy notices detailed here.
+You can exercise any of your rights with the Church of Scotland either verbally or in writing to Privacy@churchofscotland.org.uk

 Complain to The Church of Scotland